 The problem that DLF will face while raising funds is that it has to wait for six months after the buyback closes before raising money from the capital market.
 But the buyback hasn’t even begun and would take at least three months to be completed.
 In which case, the fund-raising is still some time away and the company is merely using the annual general meeting to arm itself with the necessary approvals.
 The DLF stock has lost over 60 per cent from its peak of Rs 1,205.

-that the buy back will help increase the EPS.
+Another thought on why the company could have gone for a buyback was that the buy back will help increase the EPS.
 This will also lead to a reduction in the price earning (PE) ratio, hence helping to push up stock prices.
 High stock prices always work to a company’s advantage when it wants to raise funds.
 However, the buyback hasnt really helped DLF share prices given the market sentiment.

 DLF’s June 2008 quarter results were disappointing with the net debt increasing to Rs 13,200 crore from Rs 10,000 crore in the March 2008 quarter, while receivables (net of customer advances) were up at Rs 5,800 crore from Rs 5,000 crore.
 Operating profit margins fell around 1000 basis points to 61.5 per cent.
 Sales were up 24 per cent y-o-y at Rs 3,850 crore but were down sequentially.
 The net profit, too, was up 23 per cent y-o-y but down sequentially.
 The company’s revenues from DAL (a company owned by the promoters of DLF) have been coming down over the past few quarters and now account for 40 per cent of the total revenues.